sophiehoogeveen/educatehacks/README.md

-# EducateHacks
+# EducateHacks: Note-Taking Tracker
-A GitHub repo for the EducateHacks hackathon
+A note-taking tracker for a hackathon